junian/web-apps/README.md

+---
+title: Home
+description: A collection of web app written in Vanilla JS and UI in Classless CSS.

+nav_order: 1
+nav_excluded: false
+search_excluded: false
+---

 # Vanilla JS + Classless CSS Web Apps

 A collection of web app written in Vanilla JS and UI in Classless CSS.